Welcome to the Department of Journalism and Communication

 Journalism at Lehigh dates back to the time of the penny press.
 Our student newspaper, The Brown and White, has been published since 1894.
 We have awarded undergraduate degrees in journalism since 1927.
 We also offer a major in Science and Environmental Writing and a minor in mass communication.

 Students succeed because our program maintains a careful balance.
 We teach traditional skills of research, reporting, writing and editing.
-We provide instruction in the practice and principles of digital and social media.
+We also provide instruction in the practice and principles of digital and social media.
 And we emphasize critical thinking, ethics and law, and an understanding of the role of journalism in today's global society.

 Students also succeed because our professors are award-winning teachers and superb scholars and professionals, with expertise in global communication, social media, media law, visual communication, science journalism and more.
 Their books, research articles and essays shed light on the most pressing issues facing journalism today.